Join Governor David Barreto at the 2013 Conference in November

 - Healthy Lifestyles – healthy eating, going green, alcohol and other drug abuse prevention

-- Interpersonal Relationships – social media/cyber issues, teen pregnancy, LGBTQ bullying, healthy dating relationships
+- Interpersonal Relationships – social media/cyber issues, teen pregnancy, healthy dating relationships

 - Diversity/Multicultural Engagement – issues related to race, sexual orientation, gender, immigration status